 Where To Start?

 Keep in mind, I’m a DIY guy.
-I don’t believe in roadblocks, I go against the grain, I do what’s needed to do to make things happen.
+I don’t believe in roadblocks, I go against the grain, I do what’s needed to make things happen.